alexqguo/pizza-box-game/README.md

 * Background image for the canvas
 * Customize shape of the canvas
 * Max number of players in a game (10?)
+* Separate alerts into their own store if the functionality grows

 ## Questions
 * What is the end game condition?
 Should there even be one?